 - Is your SaaS product pricing best suited to customer independence, or do you need to offer a helping hand to persuade leads to convert?

-It’s also important to make sure your SaaS financial model matches your sales model.
-Careful forecasting lets you align your operating model, your brand position, and your budgets to your sales and marketing strategy.
+It’s also important to make sure your SaaS financial model aligns with your sales model.
+After all, effective forecasting helps ensure your operating model, cash flow, and budgets support your sales and marketing strategy.

-Baremetrics has robust capabilities for sales and financial modelling, designed with the SaaS industry and eCommerce brands in mind.
-With the full picture of your business position and intelligent forecasting based on solid data points and intelligent modelling.
+Baremetrics has robust capabilities for sales and financial modeling, designed with SaaS and eCommerce businesses in mind.